Bluscream/openrgb-scripts/README.md

 - Random color assignment per device or all devices
 - Customizable color palette

+### Static
+- Sets devices to a specific color and keeps them static
+- Supports any color (named colors, RGB values, or hex codes)
+- Configurable brightness control
+- Perfect for setting a solid color across all devices

 ### Lightning
 - Simulates lightning strikes with bright flashes and fade-out
 - Configurable colors (random or specific)